The body's white blood cells and substances that they produce to protect our bodies from infection by foreign organisms, such as bacteria and viruses.

 - Inflammation of the heart (myocarditis) may cause shortness of breath or fluid retention.

-- Inflammation of the small tubes that transport air to the lungs may cause an asthma attack.
+- Inflammation of the small tubes that transport air to the lungs may cause shortness of breath.

 - Inflammation of the kidneys (nephritis) may cause high blood pressure or kidney failure.